eoincampbell/eoincampbell.github.io/_posts/2020-11-05-building-buyirish-dot-com.md

 ## Some outstanding bugbears

 One this which is still causing some head-aches is the ability to use Fuzzy Search.
 Azure Cognitive Services support the Lucene Query syntax.
 It should be possible to use keyword modifiers like `~` to specify fuzzy matching on certain words.
 This however led to spurious results.
 While beneficial for searches like `tshirt~` to find resutls for `t-shirt`, it caused much poorer results for mis-spellings or keywords that clearly weren't covered by any retailer. `hurling~` led to hits for `halflinger` horse related products, and attempting to supply numeric modifiers like `hurling~1` tanked the results entirely.

+## The //TODO List

+These type of hackathon projects are great.
+They really highlight how quickly you can get *something* live.
+But they also quickly highlight why doing things right in a maintainable fashion is important.
+Right now this solution is missing a lot of "little" things which when combined together add up to a far more mature solution.
+We'll see how things go over the coming days and weeks and maybe if it gets some traction, we'll revisist to look at the following.

+- Add CI/CD and a build/release pipeline to automate the deployment
+- Setup a non-production environment for testing
+- Add support for Soft-Deletion to Cosmos & ACS
+- Add support for selective re-running of specific retailers
+- Move the ETL Console Tool -> Azure Functions
+- Make the Search a little more robust and forgiving to spelling mistakes/relevancy issues
+- Add additional horizontally scalable instances
+- Swap out the free 90 day SSL for a WildCard SSL Cert (or better a LetsEncrypt config)
+- Add App Insights Continuous Export + Stream Analytics to get Click/Search data into our Synapse environment
+- Migrate the web app from .NET Framework + MVC5 => .NET Core + MVC6
+- Migrate the static content to Blob Storage

 ## New Tech is Fun